Skip to main content

 A happy dog with a pumpkin, surrounded by colorful autumn leaves in a sunny landscape.

 Yes, pumpkin is very healthy for dogs.
 Cooked pumpkin provides fiber, beta-carotene and potassium.
-Well tolerated for sensitive stomachs and great as a bland...
+It is easy to digest for sensitive stomachs and works well...

 A brown dog with white spots eating freshly cooked corn in a colorful garden.

-Corn is not toxic to dogs but hard to digest.
-The kernels are often excreted undigested.
-Corn cobs are dangerous as they can cause intestinal blockage.
-As an...
+Corn is not toxic to dogs, but it is hard to digest, and the kernels often pass through undigested.
+Corn on the cob is dangerous because it can cause an...

 A happy, healthy dog eating colorful bell peppers in a bright kitchen with fresh vegetables.